Salmandabbakuti/reactive-crosschain-lending/README.md

-# Reactive Bridge
+# Crosschain Lending

 ## Overview

-This project illustrates a basic use case of the Reactive Network, showcasing a token bridge between two chains.
-The setup consists of a ERC20 token contract deployed on origin & destination chains, with a Reactive Contract managing the bridge between them.
-The Reactive Contract listens for events on both chains, emits logs, and triggers callbacks based on predefined conditions.
-For now, the demo only showcase A->B(Polygon to Sepolia) because, Sepolia is only destination chain supported by Reactive Network as of now.
-But, the Reactive contract is designed to support two-way token bridging(A->B and B->A).
+This project illustrates a basic use case of the Reactive Network, showcasing a cross-chain lending scenario.
+The demo involves three contracts, one each for the origin chain(Polygon), destination chain(Sepolia), and a Reactive Contract that listens for events on both chains and triggers callbacks to facilitate cross-chain interactions.
+The demo allows users to deposit collateral on the origin chain(Polygon) to request a loan on the destination chain(Sepolia).
+The Reactive Contract listens for the `CollateralDeposited` event on the origin chain(Polygon) and triggers a callback to the destination chain(Sepolia) to issue the loan amount to the user's address on the destination chain(Sepolia).
+Users can repay the total loan amount at once or in installments.
+The Reactive Contract listens for the `LoanRepaid` event on the destination chain(Sepolia) and triggers a callback to the origin chain(Polygon) to release the collateral to the user's address on the origin chain(Polygon).

 ![Screen1](https://github.com/user-attachments/assets/cc6c018e-d1c1-44a8-8ce6-628b4a0cdaaf)

 ### Features

-- **Two-way Token Bridge:** This project supports two-way(A->B, B->A) token bridging between two chains.
-The Reactive Contract designed to listen for events on both chains and trigger callbacks to mint tokens on the destination chain.
-For now, the demo only showcase A->B(Polygon to Sepolia) because, Sepolia is only destination chain supported by Reactive Network as of now.
+- **Collateral Management:** Users can deposit collateral on the origin chain(Polygon) to request a loan on the destination chain(Sepolia).
+The Reactive Contract listens for the `CollateralDeposited` event on the origin chain(Polygon) and triggers a callback to the destination chain(Sepolia) to issue the loan amount to the user's address on the destination chain(Sepolia).

+- **Loan Repayment:** Users can repay the total loan amount at once or in installments.
+The Reactive Contract listens for the `LoanRepaid` event on the destination chain(Sepolia) and triggers a callback to the origin chain(Polygon) to release the collateral to the user's address on the origin chain(Polygon).

 - **Intuitive UI:** The demo includes a simple UI(Uniswap's Swap like UI) to interact with the contracts.
 Users can request a bridge transfer from one chain to another by entering the amount of tokens to be bridged.